mckn-larp/house-rules/3-Gameplay/1-COMBAT.md

 ## Damage Reduction (Armor & Similar Effects)

 - **Flat damage reduction effects do not function as per book.**
-- Instead, they provide **temporary Healthy health levels** equal to the stated reduction value.
+- Instead, they provide **temporary *"Healthy"* health levels** equal to the stated reduction value.
   - These health levels **refresh at the beginning of the next round**, unless stated otherwise in house rules.
   - They can be **damaged like normal health levels**.